-3. Physical Examination
+32. Physical Examination

-Within ninety (90) days of the effective date of this Decision, respondent shall undergo a physical examination by a licensed physician and surgeon (physician) licensed in California and approved by the Board.
-Respondent shall sign a release authorizing the physician to furnish the Board a report that shall provide an assessment of respondent's physical condition and capability to safely provide psychological services to the public.
-If the evaluating physician determines that respondent's physical condition prevents safe practice, or that he or she can only practice with restrictions, the physician shall notify the Board, in writing, within five (5) working days.
+Within ninety (90) days forty-five (45) days of the effective date of this Decision, respondent shall undergo a physical examination by a medical evaluator licensed physician and surgeon (physician) licensed in California and approved by the Board.
+For the purposes of these guidelines, a medical evaluator means a physician and surgeon, a physician's assistant, or a family nurse practitioner holding a current license in good standing, as issued by the appropriate agency within the Department of Consumer Affairs.

+The medical evaluator shall have no current or former financial, personal, or familial relationship with the licensee, or other relationship that could reasonably be expected to compromise the ability of the medical evaluator to render impartial and unbiased reports to the Board.
+The respondent shall provide the medical evaluator with a list of current medications.
+Respondent shall sign a release authorizing the physician medical evaluator to furnish the Board a report that shall provide an assessment of respondent's physical condition and capability to safely provide psychological services to the public.
+If the evaluating physicianmedical evaluator determines that respondent's physical condition prevents safe practice, or that he or she can only practice with restrictions, the physician shall notify the Board, in writing, within five (5) working days.

-The Board shall notify respondent in writing of the physician's determination of unfitness to practice, and shall order the respondent to cease practice or place restrictions on respondent's practice. respondent Respondent shall comply with any order to cease practice or restriction of his or her practice, and shall immediately cease accepting new patients and, in accordance with professional standards, shall appropriately refer/terminate existing patients within thirty (30) days.
-Respondent and shall not resume practice until a Board-appointed evaluator determines that respondent is safe to practice, and the Board is satisfied of respondent's fitness to practice safely and has so notified respondent in writing.
+The Board shall notify respondent in writing of the physician's- medical evaluator's determination of unfitness to practice, and shall order the respondent to cease practice or place restrictions on respondent's practice. respondent Respondent shall comply with any order to cease practice or restriction of his or her practice, and shall immediately cease accepting new patients and, in accordance with professional standards, shall appropriately refer/terminate existing patients within thirty (30) days. and shall not resume practice until a Board-appointed evaluator determines that respondent is safe to practice, and the Board is satisfied of respondent's fitness to practice safely and has so notified respondent in writing.
 During this suspension period, The term of probation will shall be tolled extended by the period of time during which respondent is ordered to cease practice and will not commence again until the suspension is completed.
-If the evaluating physician determines it to be necessary, a recommended treatment program will be instituted and followed by the respondent with the physician providing written progress reports to the Board on a quarterly basis or as otherwise determined by the Board or its designee.
+If the evaluating physician medical evaluator determines it to be necessary, a recommended treatment program will be instituted and followed by the respondent with the physician medical evaluator providing written progress reports to the Board on a quarterly basis or as otherwise determined by the Board or its designee.

-It shall be the respondent's responsibility to assure that the required quarterly progress reports are filed by the treating physician in a timely manner.
+It shall be the respondent's responsibility to assure that the required quarterly progress reports are filed by the treating physician-the appropriately licensed healthcare practitioner treating respondent in a timely manner.
 Respondent shall pay all costs of such examination(s).
 Failure to pay these costs shall be considered a violation of probation.